 Sometime around 5-6 months of age, most parents will be shocked into the reality of a teething baby.
-Drooling non-stop, gnawing on everything and anything, ear pulling, over-the-top fussiness (especially at night), increased breastfeeding, bowel changes, and rashes are just a few of the troubles that accompany the developmental milestone of teething.
+Drooling non-stop, gnawing on everything and anything, ear pulling, over-the-top fussiness (especially at night), fever, increased breastfeeding, bowel changes, and rashes are just a few of the troubles that accompany the developmental milestone of teething.

 Teething is rough for the entire family.
 Baby hurts and can’t figure out why.
 The baby’s parents are tired, frustrated, and wish they could take the pain away.
-Wouldn’t it be nice if there were some natural remedies that really, truly brought teething relief?
+Wouldn’t it be nice if there were some teething remedies that really, truly brought teething relief?
 Maybe some herbs for teething?
 For an amazing teething rub recipe?

-In fact there are 8 herbs that can be used safely for teething relief.
+In fact there are 8 herbs that can be used safely as teething remedies and for teething relief.

 - Calendula Flowers – I like this brand quite a bit